 3. In the Advanced Recovery Options menu that appears on the screen, click on Troubleshoot.

 5. Finally, click on Startup Repair.
 Depending on the version of Windows 10 that your computer is running on, this option may be displayed as Automatic Repair.

 Method 2: Disabling all Connected Devices

-A common solution to the problem is disconnecting all externally connected devices from your PC.
-These include the mouse, keyboard, speakers, Bluetooth speakers, USB dongles, USB Wi-Fi adapters, etc. When the time comes to enter your credentials i.e. to log into your account, only them plug in your keyboard and enter the data.
+A common solution to the problem is to disconnect all externally connected devices from your PC.
+These include the mouse, keyboard, speakers, Bluetooth speakers, USB dongles, and USB Wi-Fi adapters, among others.
+When the time comes to enter your credentials, i.e., to log into your account, only then should you plug in your keyboard and enter the data.